starb-ck/rcm/jstest.md

 # js-test

-This website is for testing embedded JavaScript
+This page is for testing embedded JavaScript

 <p id="demo"></p>